-Naturally beat a cold and flu with these simple tips from an ND
+Naturally, beat a cold and flu with these simple tips from an ND

-- These viruses may survive better in colder, drier climates, so they thrive during these months
+- These viruses may survive better in colder, drier climates, so they thrive during these months.

 How to Stay Healthy During Cold & Flu Season

-Sleep has a significant impact on regulating the immune system.
-Having a normal sleep-wake cycle and thus, a regular circadian rhythm, influences immune cell production and function.
-If you don’t sleep enough, your body makes less cytokines (an immune mediator that helps to fight infection).
-Chronic sleep loss has even shown to make the flu shot less effective!
+Sleep – get enough and stay on schedule Sleep has a significant impact on regulating the immune system.
+Having a normal sleep-wake cycle and, thus, a regular circadian rhythm influences immune cell production and function.
+If you don’t sleep enough, your body makes fewer cytokines (an immune mediator that helps fight infection).
+Chronic sleep loss has showing to make the flu shot less effective!

-2. Reduce stress
+- Reduce stress

 Chronic, high stress is a risk factor for the common cold.
-Stress is associated with changes in immune function and lessens the body’s ability to fight an infection.
-If you really don’t want to get sick this year, make daily habits to bring relaxation into your life.
+Stress is associated with changes in immune function and lessens the body’s ability to fight infection.
+If you don’t want to get sick this year, make daily habits to bring relaxation into your life.

 3. Take your supplements

-- Vitamin C plays a large role in the immune system.
+- Vitamin C plays a significant role in the immune system.
 When taken daily, vitamin C reduces the risk of catching a cold.
 It may also decrease the days away from work or school if you’re already sick.

-4. Consume a low sugar diet
+- Consume a low sugar diet

 What to Do When You’re Sick?

-1. Stay home & REST
+- Stay home & REST

-Your body is tired for a reason, it is busy fighting an infection.
+Your body is tired for a reason.
+It is busy fighting an infection.
 Listen to it, and take it easy!

-2. Stock up on supplements
+- Stock up on supplements

-- Zinc significantly reduces both the duration and severity of symptoms, but is best if taken within 24 hours of the first signs of an infection.
+- Zinc significantly reduces both the duration and severity of symptoms but is best if taken within 24 hours of the first signs of an infection.

 - Vitamin D supplementation can be used for rapid relief of symptoms because it decreases the amount of virus in the body and promotes recovery.